MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/index.md

 For more information about the versions of application servers that are supported by the product, see [System requirements](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.getstart.doc/start/r_supported_operating_systems_an.html?view=kc).
 The application server must run with Java 7 or later.
 By default, some versions of WebSphere Application Server run with Java 6.
 With this default, they cannot run MobileFirst Server

 **IBM Installation Manager V1.8.4 or later**
 Installation Manager is used to run the installer of MobileFirst Server.
 You must install Installation Manager V1.8.4 or later.
-The older versions of Installation Manager are not able to install IBM MobileFirst™ Platform Foundation V8.0 because the postinstallation operations of the product require Java 7.
+The older versions of Installation Manager are not able to install IBM MobileFirst Foundation V8.0 because the postinstallation operations of the product require Java 7.
 The older versions of Installation Manager come with Java 6.

 Download the installer of IBM Installation Manager V1.8.4 or later from [Installation Manager and Packaging Utility download links](http://www.ibm.com/support/docview.wss?uid=swg27025142).

 **Installation Manager repository for MobileFirst Server**
-You can download the repository from the IBM MobileFirst Platform Foundation eAssembly on [IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
-The name of the pack is **IBM MobileFirst Platform Foundation V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server**.
+You can download the repository from the IBM MobileFirst Foundation eAssembly on [IBM Passport Advantage](http://www.ibm.com/software/passportadvantage/pao_customers.htm).
+The name of the pack is **IBM MobileFirst Foundation V8.0 .zip file of Installation Manager Repository for IBM MobileFirst Platform Server**.

 You might also want to apply the latest fix pack that can be downloaded from [IBM Support Portal](http://www.ibm.com/support/entry/portal/product/other_software/ibm_mobilefirst_platform_foundation).
 The fix pack cannot be installed without the repository of the base version in the repositories of Installation Manager.

-The IBM MobileFirst Platform Foundation eAssembly includes the following installers:
+The IBM MobileFirst Foundation eAssembly includes the following installers:

 * IBM DB2 Workgroup Server Edition
 * IBM WebSphere Application Server Liberty Core